9ae/ace/characters/zaki.md

 What are the precautions of homeschoolig kids?
 Is that similar to a cancer survivor?

 *How do they see themselves?*
+Zaki see himself as the center of this world.
+And view all things as how it ultimately affects him.
+His parent's murder was bad because it put his life at risk.

 *How do they see others?*
+He sees other as a means to achieve the life he wants.
+He thinks everyone is just looking out for themselves and will cheat/hurt others to get what they need.
+For that he keeps mostly to himself.

 *How do others see them?*
+The is normally viewed as secretive, since he spent most of his life hiding.
+Most people don't catch on to his narcissitic tendencies, except Yule, who by working for a egomaniac caught on.
+Yihan, who is most socially ept notices too, but I'm not sure if they ever had much interaction together.

+*How does Zaki think of a punative justice system vs a restorative one?*
+Like Light he is for a punative justice system as long as it actually is just.
+He understands that a punative justice system that is not fair for all people, is itself a means of oppression.
+What about restorative justice?
+It has never crossed his mind, it is the sisters, who has brought the idea to him.
+How did he react to it?
+At first he dismisses it for being impractical.
+It will take too long to rehabilitate, and seeing the cruelty of people as a young child, he believes that some people are just bad and unredeemable.
+Therefore setting on the conclusion that ultimately it will fail because you can't fix people.
+Bad people should be immediately disposed of as to not drain a toll on society.
+Keeping them in jail is just a waste of state resources.

 *What do they feel about the gov?*
 "You'll always be a guest in someone's house" - on POC citizens in a country.

 *What do they feel about the church?*
+N/A He was raised under a different religion.
+Even though it was the Order that made his parents refugees, he was born in Galei and does not hold any meaningful resentment towards them.
+His parents didn't either, they let the cause of their displacement go and tried their best to focus on starting a new life in Galei.

 *How do they see the world?*
+Sees things in black and white.
+He sees people as symbols, and ultimately believes that people are more often bad than good.

 ---
 ## Battle strategy